GoogleCloudPlatform/composer-utilities/cloudcomposerdiff/README.md

 As per the example above, this tool looks at various Cloud Composer environment attributes and diffs them.
-It shows which attributes have different values across environemnts, and what those values are.
+It shows which attributes have different values across environments, and what those values are.
 It also shows which attributes have a common value across environments, and what this common value is.

 The tool can compare the follow attributes of Cloud Composer environments: